-The CDBG and HOME programs are allocated by formula to New York State to serve counties and localities which are not entitled to receive formula allocations of these funds directly from HUD.
-These non- entitlement counties and localities comprise the New York State Entitlement Jurisdiction (NYSEJ).
-The NYSEJ includes (i) 49 of the State's 62 counties, (ii) all the localities within the 49 counties except 22 localities which receive formula entitlements directly from HUD, and (iii) another 53 localities scattered throughout Suffolk, Nassau, Rockland, Dutchess and Orange counties.
+CDBG and HOME programs are allocated by formula to New York State to serve counties and localities which are not entitled to receive formula allocations of these funds directly from HUD.
+These nonentitlement counties and localities comprise the New York State Entitlement Jurisdiction (NYSEJ).
+The NYSEJ includes (i) 49 of the State's 62 counties, (ii) all the localities within the 49 counties except 22 localities which receive formula entitlements directly from HUD, and (iii) another 53 localities scattered throughout Suffolk, Nassau, Rockland, Duchess and Orange counties.

 The NYSEJ does not include New York City, Buffalo and Erie County, Rochester and Monroe County, Syracuse and Onondaga County, as well as 41 other local HUD-entitlement jurisdictions.
-These local HUD-entitlement jurisdictions are responsible for preparing their own Consolidated Plans and Annual Action Plans; and, with the exception of the needs of the extremely low-income households in the 13 counties where they are located, they are not discussed herein.
+All of these local HUD-entitlement jurisdictions are responsible for preparing their own Consolidated Plans and Annual Action Plans; and, with the exception of the needs of the extremely low-income households in the 13 counties where they are located, they are not discussed here.
 The NYS Office of Temporary and Disability Assistance (OTDA) administers the HOPWA and ESG programs.
 ESG funding is combined with State funding to form the Solutions to End Homelessness Program (STEHP).
 The STEHP Program is administered in accordance with ESG federal regulations.
-ESG/STEHP and HOPWA funds are available statewide.
+ESG/STEHP and HOPWA funds are available statewide in all of the state's 62 counties.

-The New York State Housing Finance Agency (NYSHFA) has been designated to HUD as the agency responsible for the administration of Housing Trust Fund (HTF) funding as well as for the inclusion of the HTF program in the Consolidated Plan and Annual Action Plans.
+The New York State Housing Finance Agency (NYSHFA) has been designated to HUD as the agency responsible for the administration of HTF funding as well as for the inclusion of the HTF program in the Consolidated Plan and Annual Action Plans.
 NYSHFA is "responsible for distributing HTF funds throughout the State according to the State's assessment of the priority housing needs within the State, as identified in the State's approved Consolidated Plan."